Pir Gee

 • Static analysis tools for detecting flaws in API code

-• Dynamic API security testing (DAST) to uncover runtime issues
+• Dynamic API testing (DAST) to uncover runtime issues

 • Regular fuzz testing to identify unexpected input behaviors